leila68/Axb/doc/Readme.md

 ### 3- Experimental Results
 In this section, we evaluate the two kernels SpMV and SpTRSV for four different sparse storage formats.
-We select a set of sparse matrices from Suitesparse matrix repository as shown in *Table 1* to compare the performance of CSC and CSR variants of SpMV and SpTRSV.
+We select a set of sparse matrices from the Suitesparse matrix repository as shown in *Table 1* to compare the performance of CSC and CSR variants of SpMV and SpTRSV.
 To compare the efficiency of diagonal formats with CSC and CSR, we generated